Kansas

 The Rural Education Center at Kansas State University leads the Kansas Hub.

-The Rural Education Center (REC) with the College of Education at Kansas State University (KSU) has a long history of direct and meaningful engagement with rural districts throughout rural Kansas, a legacy REC is committed to upholding.
-The Rural Education Center is led by Spencer Clark (Director), Lori Goodson (Assistant Director), and Diane Beets (Program Coordinator).
+The Rural Education Center of the College of Education at Kansas State University has a long history of direct and meaningful engagement with rural districts throughout rural Kansas.
+The Rural Education Center is led by Dr. Karen Eppley.

 • Generate grants and other projects to help rural schools districts